sparkletron/fifo/README.md

   * First Word Fall Through mode for read is optional.
 * fifo_pipe.v
   * Adds pipelining in case of timing issues.
-  * Asymetic pipeline Write/Read ability.
+  * Asymmetric pipeline Write/Read ability.
 * fifo.v
   * Wrapper that combines all the above components into a functional unit.